MajorZiploc/tooling_notes/art/blender/notes.md

 n -- toggles right window (camera lock area) (properties)

+ctrl + space -- toggles scene collections and big tools

 ctrl +numpad(1,3,7) goes to back, left, and bottom respectively

 search menu (like ctrl-p in vscode)
 F3

+Bring up options of last command (only way to bring back the shift-a new shape options) F9

 home -- show all objects in view